jebriner/F16-Informatics/README.md

 -------------------------------------------------

+##0) Preliminaries

 `ssh jbriner@hpc.oit.uci.edu`

 Module load allows you to use software uploaded by individual users, modifying your environment on a per-module basis.
-To peek at software jje has made available to the cluster:
+To peek at software JJ has made available to the cluster:

 ```
 	module avail #see what's available